hapax/hapax.github.io/assets/teaching.md

 We're finding... rates of change of ... some functions, I guess.
 Why am I doing this again?
-I mean, what is inverse sine when it finished work?
+I mean, what is inverse sine on a Saturday?
 Could I get a beer with it?
 I may as well be looking at a barcode!
 That's how indistinguishable and dull these questions are.